sThalham/SyDPose/README.md

 ## Installation

 1) Clone this repository.
-2) No installation necessary
+2) No installation necessary.
-3) dependencies have to installed manually
+3) Dependencies have to be installed manually.

 # Training
 RetNetPose/bin/train.py "dataset" /path/to/dataset-train